Key Biscayne, Florida: Rickenbacker Causeway

+Richard Nixon compound

-U.S. President Richard Nixon purchased the first of his three waterfront homes, forming a compound known as the Florida White House, in 1969 to be close to his close friend and confidant Bebe Rebozo and industrialist Robert Abplanalp (inventor of the modern spray can valve).
-Bebe Rebozo, owner of the Key Biscayne Bank, was indicted for laundering a $100,000 donation from Howard Hughes to the Nixon election campaign.
-President Kennedy and Nixon met for the first time after the 1960 election loss by Nixon in an oceanfront villa at the old Key Biscayne Hotel.
-Plans for the Watergate break-in at Democratic headquarters were discussed at the Key Biscayne Nixon compound and, as the Watergate scandal unfolded, Nixon spent more time in seclusion there.
-Nixon visited Key Biscayne more than 50 times between 1969 and 1973.
-The U.S. Department of Defense spent $400,000 constructing a helicopter landing pad in Biscayne Bay adjacent to the Nixon compound, and when Nixon sold his property, including the helicopter pad, there were public accusations that he enriched himself at taxpayer expense.
+In 1969, U.S. President Richard Nixon purchased the first of his three waterfront homes, forming a compound known as the Florida White House, to be near his close friend and confidant Bebe Rebozo, owner of Key Biscayne Bank, and industrialist Robert Abplanalp, inventor of the modern spray can valve.
+Rebozo was indicted for laundering a $100,000 donation from Howard Hughes to Nixon's election campaign.
+Presidents Kennedy and Nixon met for the first time after Nixon's 1960 presidential campaign defeat in an oceanfront villa at the old Key Biscayne Hotel.

+Plans for the break-in at the Democratic National Committee headquarters in the Watergate complex were discussed at Nixon's Key Biscayne compound and, as the Watergate scandal unfolded, Nixon retreated into seclusion there with greater regularity.
+Between 1969 and 1973, he visited Key Biscayne over 50 times.
+The U.S. Department of Defense spent $400,000 constructing a helicopter landing pad in Biscayne Bay adjacent to his compound; when Nixon later sold the property, including the helicopter pad, there were public accusations that he had enriched himself at taxpayer expense.

+Incorporation

-The area was incorporated as a new municipality in 1991, which made it the first new city in Miami-Dade County in over fifty years.
-Rafael Conte was elected the first mayor along with members of the founding Village Council including Clifford Brody, Mortimer Fried, Michael Hill, Luis Lauredo, Joe Rasco, and Raymond Sullivan.
+The area was incorporated as a new municipality in 1991, making it the first new city in Miami-Dade County in over 50 years.
+Rafael Conte was elected the first mayor, along with the members of the founding village council: Clifford Brody, Mortimer Fried, Michael Hill, Bautista Tedin, Lucas Keller, Luis Lauredo, Joe Rasco, and Raymond Sullivan.
 The municipality's first manager was C. Samuel Kissinger and the first clerk was Guido Inguanzo.
-The incorporation of the village provided local control over taxes and future development.
+The village's incorporation, overseen by Alfred Brewer, provided local control over taxes and future development.

+Key Biscayne is a small, intimate community.
+Most families that live there have known each other for generations.
+Children who grew up on the island are sometimes referred to as "Key Rats".

+Hurricane Andrew

 In 1992, Hurricane Andrew flooded some homes and businesses on Key Biscayne, impacting insurance.
-The eye wall passed over uninhabited Bill Baggs Cape Florida State Park which received the brunt of the storm.
-The storm damage was a blessing for the park because it destroyed all the non-native vegetation that the state had been trying to eradicate.
+The eye wall passed over uninhabited Bill Baggs Cape Florida State Park, which received the brunt of the storm.
+The damage was a blessing for the park because it destroyed all the non-native vegetation the state had been trying to eradicate.
 Federal and state funding allowed the replanting with native vegetation, making the park a showplace natural area.
-The town is in Evacuation Zone A. A 2017 study found that the town could be partly flooded at high tides by 2045 after sea-level rise.
+The town is in Evacuation Zone A.

+In 2017, a study found that the town could be partly flooded at high tides by 2045 after sea-level rise.
 Property values fell.

 In November 2020, the town voted to approve a $100 million bond to protect itself.

-In recent years, the construction of several large resort hotels, condominium complexes and shopping centers on the island has affected the once bucolic island life, as commercialism has continued to accelerate at a frenetic pace.
 The village has its own fire, police and public elementary and middle school.
 The millage tax rate remains one of the lowest of any municipality in Miami-Dade County.
-In 2004, the village completed the construction of a civic center including fire, police and administration buildings and a recreation and community center with indoor multi use courts, outdoor swimming pool and a renowned musical theater program.
+In 2004, the village completed the construction of a civic center, including fire, police and administration buildings and a recreation and community center with indoor multi-use courts, an outdoor swimming pool, and a musical theater program.